K\"ahlerness of compact Hermitian surfaces under semi-definite Strominger-Bismut-Ricci curvatures: Identities on the Strominger-Bismut connection

-In this section, we prove several identities related to Ricci curvatures and torsions of the Stromonger-Bismut connection on a compact Hermitian surface. \begin{lemma} On a Hermitian surface $(M,h)$, we denote ${^{SB}}T_{ik\bar{l}}=h_{p\bar{l}}{^{SB}}T_{ik}^p$.
-Then we have
+In this section, we prove several identities related to Ricci curvatures and torsion terms of the Strominger-Bismut connection on a compact Hermitian surface. \begin{lemma} Let $(M,\omega)$ be a Hermitian surface.
+Denote